What is realtime-calib?

 definitions, calibrateCameraCharucoExtended, PnP/stereo extrinsic

 initialization and bundle adjustment.
+For a side-by-side comparison — workflow,

 Head to Installation, then run your first calibration.